 It’s clear that free shipping is very quickly becoming the standard online customers use to compare retailers.
 But free shipping shouldn’t only be seen as an additional cost for you to shoulder for your customers’ business.
 In fact, over half of US online shoppers reported having added items to their shopping cart in order to qualify for free shipping.
 This means that offering conditional free shipping can result in higher sales because customers would rather pay for something they get and get free shipping rather than just pay for the shipping itself.
 So offering free shipping isn’t just a burden for you to carry for your customers.

-Shipping times: It used to be the case that customers expected small packages within one or two days, and that larger items such as furniture were expected within a week's time.
+Shipping times: It used to be the case that customers expected small packages within one or two days, and the larger items such as furniture were expected within a week’s time.
 Turns out, customer patience is shrinking very quickly.
 More and more customers expect to have their items, no matter what they are, within 48 hours of ordering.
 Currently, about half of your customers will look elsewhere if they see that shipping will take longer than two days.
 This trend was only exacerbated by COVID-19 related restrictions, where more customers needed to use delivery services than ever before.

 Give customers options